Erox-02/humming-bird-v3/README.md

 # hummin-bird

-hbp100 is a privacy system that sits between a user and a llm , it finds sensitive values, swaps them with placeholders , before the text leaves the process,and restores the originals after the response comes back.
+hbp100 is a privacy system , it is placed between a user and a llm , it finds sensitive values, swaps them with placeholders , before the text leaves the local device ,and restores the originals after the response comes back.

 ---